Footage of teen being attacked at a Nelson school leaves father reeling

 The attack, videoed by teenage onlookers, shows the boy being punched in the head several times, with some cheering as they looked on.
 1News has chosen not to reveal the footage.

-"I told the school prior to this assault and explained to the Year 9 Deans that I was concerned for my son's safety and I was also concerned that he was no longer his usual self.
+"I told the school prior to this assault and explained to the Year 9 Deans that I was concerned for my son's safety and I was also concerned that he was no longer his usual self," Harvey said.

 "I made it clear that if he appeared on the Deans' radar for any reason whatsoever, I would like to be contacted so I could get a phone call, so I can develop a picture of what was happening for him.